 Dr. Kaur has over 35 published Research papers concerning infectious diseases caused by yeasts, fungi, and bacteria using both prescription drugs and natural plant compounds.
 She has also performed many studies on cancer cells.

-If you have any questions about clove or yeast infections in general, please feel free to contact us from the contact page of this website.
+If you have any questions about clove or yeast infections in general, please feel free to contact us from the contact page of this website or see your doctor.

 Dr. Kaur's Medical References